-What can I say about this game?
+What can I say about Black Knight Sword?
 When I first read details about it I was intrigued, a platformer with a strange yet oddly likeable art style which has come from the mind of famed developer Suda 51, on paper this looked really impressive so I made a mental note to get it as soon as I could!

 As soon as the game starts the art style and presentation hits you, you are watching a paper play in a theatre.
 The whole game is set in a paper craft world framed by stage settings complete with a crowd and curtain to make the theatrical theme really hit home.
 So, already the game is very weird.
 Then you hit “Play Game”, the curtain opens, and you are shown a man hanging himself….yeahhhhh.

 At which point you have to swing free from the noose.
 As you do, a spirit (and also a sword) called Hellebore revives you and turns you into a Knight in Black armour.
 This is where the games setting slowly changes from an apartment complex in the 80’s to a medieval environment and things get weirder.

 The gameplay is akin to a creepy LittleBigPlanet, it is a very well crafted 2D platformer with puzzle elements and a narrator commenting on what is going on as the player progresses through the levels.
 This is actually the first real flaw with the game; there are only 5 levels in the whole thing with bosses scattered throughout each of them.
 The game seems to rely a bit on its difficulty to extend the game a little while as some bosses have stupid amounts of health and cause you to take a lot of damage.